-Adjusts the colors of the fish arch data to help differentiate them from other targets.
-Adjusting the colorline can help separate fish and important structures on or near the bottom from the actual hottom
+Allows the user to adjust the colors of the display to help differentiate softer targets from harder ones.
+Adjusting the Colorline can help separate fish and important structures on or near the bottom from the actual bottom.

 → Note: Available only if multiple sources with the same capability are available.